crunchydosa123/ProjectKaarigar/README.md

 ---

-# What does Project Kaarigar do today?
+# What does Project Kaarigar do today

 ### Conversational Brand Onboarding
 Streamlines artisan onboarding via a conversational interview that generates a **personalized brand document and profile**, ensuring consistent branding across the app and listings.